Wilderness First Responder Re-Certification

 General Course Information

-Every January the Office of Experiential Education hosts a Wilderness First Responder Re-Certification (WFRR) class through the Wilderness Medical Institute.
-This WFRR class is an 24-hour, 3-day intensive course in wilderness medical response.
+Every January the Office of Experiential Education hosts a Wilderness First Responder Re-Certification (WFRR) class.
+This year we are partnering with SOLO for the Wilderness First Aid training.
+This WFRR class is an 2-day intensive course in wilderness medical response.
 If your wilderness medicine protocols on the tip of your tongue or in the bottom of your pack?
-This 3-day scenario-based course is designed as review and practice of evacuation and decision making guidelines.
+This 2-day scenario-based course is designed as review and practice of evacuation and decision making guidelines.
 It also provides current updates in the wilderness medicine field.
-There will be a written examination at the beginning of this course.
+To be re-certified you must pass a written exam (70%).
+CPR is included in this course.

 - The course is offered on the Homewood Campus of the Johns Hopkins University in Baltimore, MD.